virtual-cast/Zenject/README.md

 To enable for your project, simply right click somewhere in the project tab and select Create -> Zenject -> Reflection Baking Settings.
 Now if you build your project again, reflection costs inside Zenject should be mostly eliminated.

 By default, reflection baking will modify all the generated assemblies in your project.
-These include all the assemblies that Unity generates and places in the Library/ScriptAssemblies folder, and does not include any assemblies that are placed underneath the Assets directory (however you can also apply reflection baking there too as a <a href="#reflection-baking-external-dlls">separate step</a>)
+These include all the assemblies that Unity generates and places in the Library/ScriptAssemblies folder, and does not include any assemblies that are placed underneath the Assets directory (however you can also apply reflection baking there too as a [separate step](#reflection-baking-external-dlls))

 In many cases you will want to limit which areas of the code reflection baking is applied to.
 You can do this by selecting the reflection baking settings object, unchecking the `All Generated Assemblies` flag, and then explicitly adding the assemblies you want to use to the `Include Assemblies` property.
 Or you can leave the `All Generated Assemblies` flag set to true and instead limit which assemblies are changed by adding one or more regular expressions to the Namespace Patterns field, and also changing the `Exclude Assemblies` property.
 For example, if all of your game code lives underneath the `ModestTree.SpaceFighter` namespace, then you could ensure that the reflection baking only applies there by adding `^ModestTree.SpaceFighter` as a namespace pattern.
 Note that zenject will automatically add a namespace pattern for itself so it is not necessary for you to do this (however, it is necessary to add the zenject assemblies to `Include Assemblies` if you do not have `All Generated Assemblies` checked)